 However, applying heat can also cause the natural fibers to shrink.
 If one linen is washed in cold water and another in hot water, the linen washed in hot water will inevitably experience greater shrinkage.

-How To Prevent Linens From Shrinking
+How To Prevent Linens From Shrinking In The Wash

 Because applying heat can cause natural fibers to shrink, it is recommended to wash all linens in cold water.
 Below are a few additional tips to prevent linens from shrinking and to keep their fibers strong.